IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Hosts MUST verify that all prefixes in the RA PIO are covered by a prefix from the PvD Additional Information.
-An adversarial router willing to fake the use of a given Explicit PvD, without any access to the actual PvD Additional Information, would need to perform NAT66 in order to circumvent this check.
+An adversarial router attempting to spoof the definition of an Explicit PvD, without the ability to modify the PvD Additional Information, would need to perform NAT66 in order to circumvent this check.
+Thus, this check cannot prevent all spoofing, but it can detect misconfiguration or mismatched routers that are not adding a NAT.

+If NAT66 is being added in order to spoof PvD ownership, the HTTPS server for additional information can detect this misconfiguration.
 The HTTPS server SHOULD validate the source addresses of incoming connections (see {{retr}}).
 This check gives reasonable assurance that neither NPTv6 {{?RFC6296}} nor NAT66 were used and restricts the information